koszeggy/KGySoft.Drawing/README.md

 > _Tip:_ See more examples with image examples at the [`GetReadWriteBitmapData`](https:////docs.kgysoft.net/drawing/?topic=html/M_KGySoft_Drawing_BitmapExtensions_GetReadWriteBitmapData.htm) extension method.

 If you know the actual pixel format you can also access the raw data in a managed way.
 See the [`IReadableBitmapDataRow.ReadRaw`](https:////docs.kgysoft.net/drawing/?topic=html/M_KGySoft_Drawing_Imaging_IReadableBitmapDataRow_ReadRaw__1.htm) and [`IWritableBitmapDataRow.WriteRaw`](https:////docs.kgysoft.net/drawing/?topic=html/M_KGySoft_Drawing_Imaging_IWritableBitmapDataRow_WriteRaw__1.htm) method for details and examples.

+### Managed Bitmap Data Manipulation

+Not only for the native `Bitmap` type can you obtain a managed accessor (as described above) but you can also create a completely managed bitmap data instance by the [BitmapDataFactory](https://docs.kgysoft.net/drawing/?topic=html/T_KGySoft_Drawing_Imaging_BitmapDataFactory.htm) class.
+There are more benefits of using managed bitmap data: not just that they don't use any GDI or other native resources but also that they support every `PixelFormat` on any platform.
+See the [`BitmapDataExtensions`](https://docs.kgysoft.net/drawing/?topic=html/T_KGySoft_Drawing_Imaging_BitmapDataExtensions.htm) for the available operations on bitmap data where bitmap data can be either a managed one or a managed accessor to a native `Bitmap` inatance.

 ### Quantizing and Dithering